data61/pihanga/README.md

 # pihanga

-__TODO__: Once pihanga is published to npm registry, this README will need to be reviewed and changed.
+__TODO__: Once pihanga is published to npm registry, this README will be updated to include:
+1) Instruction on how to install pihanga in existing codebase
+2) Upcoming development on pihanga (making it a plugin framework)
+3) ...

-## Get started (to run example applications that use pihanga)
+## Get started

+This project comes with two examples to show how you can use pihanga with apollo-client and redux.
+However, pihanga should be compatible with any other state manager.

 Install [NodeJS](https://nodejs.org/en/) or via [package manager](https://nodejs.org/en/download/package-manager/)

 Like most `node.js` projects the workflow is: